Adding Value to Your Supply Chain process with 5 Irreplaceable Components

 3. Production

-As we mentioned above, production involves converting inputs (natural resources, raw materials, human resources, budget) into outputs (goods or services).
+As mentioned above, production involves converting inputs (natural resources, raw materials, human resources, budget) into outputs (goods or services).
 In a manufacturing company, the inputs, production, and outputs are usually obvious.

 Nike, for instance, converts plastic, rubber, paint, and other inputs into footwear.
 But the production process in a service company incorporates a less obvious conversion.
 For instance, a law school converts the knowledge and skills of its staff, along with equipment and supplies, into legal services for people.